tersesystems/echopraxia/README.md

 }
 ```

-You can call `withThreadLocal` multiple times and it will compose with earlier blocks.
+You can call `withThreadLocal` multiple times, and it will compose with earlier blocks.

 ### Managing Caller Info